Impartial achievement and avoidance games for generating finite groups: Avoidance games

-We know that a position and any of its option have the opposite parity.
-So, $d=\nim(I)=\mex\{3\}=0$, and hence $c=\mex\{d,2\}=\mex\{0,2\}=1$.
-Thus, $\type(X_{I})=(1,1,0)=t_{3}$.
-The rest of the calculations in the table are done similarly. \end{proof} The next result strengthens Corollary~\ref{cor:HararyBarnes}. \begin{cor} The nim-number of $\dng(G)$ is $0$, $1$, or $3$.\end{cor} \begin{proof} The nim-number of $\dng(G)$ is the second digit of $\type(X_{\Phi(G)})$.\end{proof} \begin{prop} If $G$ has odd order, then the simplified structure diagram of $\dng(G)$ is
+The rest of the calculations in the table are done similarly. \end{proof} The next three results strengthen Corollary~\ref{cor:HararyBarnes}. \begin{cor} The nim-number of $\dng(G)$ is $0$, $1$, or $3$. \end{cor} \begin{proof} The nim-number of $\dng(G)$ is the second digit of $\type(X_{\Phi(G)})$. \end{proof} \begin{prop} If $G$ is nontrivial with odd order, then the simplified structure diagram of $\dng(G)$ is

 \centerline{ }